kongbu/run_analysis/README.md

 have been put into this main directory to fulfill the submission requirement)

 * Unzip the source (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+*
-* create "data" directory into your work directory of R and  copy the dataset "UCI_HAR_Dataset" in that directory
+* Create "data" directory into your work directory of R and  copy the dataset "UCI_HAR_Dataset" in that directory

 * Put run_analysis.R into your work directory

-* In RStudio: run run_analysis.R
+* In RStudio: run_analysis.R